syahrurccc/locksmith-cli/README.md

 Single password = single point of failure: If the password is forgotten, the data is unrecoverable.

 ### Size limits
 Since fernet encrypts/decrypts everything in memory.
-This makes it unsuitable for large files, as it may lead to high RAM usage or crashes on constrained systems.
+This makes it unsuitable for large files (>500MB), as it may lead to high RAM usage or crashes on constrained systems.

 ## How to Use
 ### Using Locksmith CLI